For Museums, State/National Parks, Heritage Sites, Powwows, Cultural Centers & Schools

 Great Lakes Corn-Hulling/Storage Bags

 - The corn-hulling bag, often sharing the label and presumable use of a storage bag, have an “open” twined structure, giving the bag the ability to wash corn kernels efficiently.
-Corn-hulling is the process of treating corn with a lye (made of a solution of ash and water) to effectively burn the hulls of the corn… and before the corn can be consumed (which is then hominy after being soaked in ash water) it must be rinsed quite a bit to rid it of excess lye residue.
-It’s very obvious this type of bag served as the perfect colander.
+Corn-hulling is the process of treating corn with a lye (made of a solution of ash and water) to effectively burn off or "slip" the hulls of the corn… and before the corn can be consumed (which is then hominy after being soaked in ash water) it must be rinsed quite a bit to rid it of excess lye residue.
+It’s very obvious this type of bag served as the perfect colander... the large "mesh" allowed for ash-sludge and slipped hulls to be carried away with the current of water.
 Similar bags with an open twined body are also labeled as storage bags (some bags marked as both).
 It’s likely that not only could such a bag do the job of both (rinsing corn when needed, and storing away items or food stuffs when not), but when the bag was becoming too worn out, it may have been then retired to act only as a storage bag.

 Below: Historical examples of corn-hulling/storage bags, housed in museum collections (see bottom of page for links to view such bags online).
 Above: Twining a corn-hulling bag, by Jessica Diemer-Eaton, 2017.